 Open Question Period (prior to start of 6 pm Council meeting)

-A maximum of fifteen minutes will be allotted for questions prior to the start of every regular Council meeting with a limit of two minutes per person.
-A signup sheet will be provided prior the start of the meeting which typically starts at 6 pm.
-You must sign up to ask a question.
+A maximum of fifteen minutes will be allotted for questions prior to the start of regular Council meetings with a limit of two minutes per person.
+A signup sheet will be provided prior the start of the meeting; please ensure you have signed in on the sheet provided.
 Priority will be given to the order in which members of the public are registered.

 Names will be called from the list and individuals will be asked to step forward to the speakerís podium in the Forum and provide their name for the benefit of Council prior to asking a question.
 The following rules of protocol have been established to ensure everyone is given an opportunity to be heard: